 Learn How to Stop Wage Garnishment in Utah

-The Utah Court system allows for creditors to collect on unpaid debts through what is known as wage garnishment or a writ of garnishment.
+Updated for 2020 The Utah Court system allows for creditors to collect on unpaid debts through what is known as wage garnishment or a writ of garnishment.
 The amount of money that’s withdrawn from your check can be up to 25% of your wages and even up to 50% in some instances.
 If your wages are being garnished or if you’ve been threatened with garnishment actions, Start Fresh Utah can help.
 We are able to stop creditors from taking your hard earned wages.
 If you qualify, we’re also able to eliminate certain debts.
 Most people who become late on their debts do so because they can’t afford to pay their bills in the first place.
 To have the court system take an additional 25% of their earning can really be a huge financial setback, not to mention socially embarrassing.
+Get answers to the most frequently asked garnishment question.

 Creditors file a writ of garnishment with the Utah Courts, which allows them to have an employer hold a portion of wages to satisfy a debt.
 Once the creditor has obtained a court judgment, they can start the process of collecting on a debt.
 The employer is forced to hold a portion of earnings, then forward those earning on to the creditor.
 Some organizations don’t need to go through the courts system.
 Debts that involve student loans, taxes, and child support payments don’t need a court judgment to collect on a debt.
 With guaranteed federal student loans, the creditor will need to send a written 30 day notice to the defaulted borrower’s last known address.
 They can then start garnishing up to 15% of the borrower’s wages.
-This is known as an administrative garnishment.
-The power that Congress has granted the Department of Education and the damage that it can inflict on a person’s life seems reminiscent of the debtors’ prison era.
-Although Congress is currently being forced to act on student loan debts because of political pressure, they haven’t, as of this writing, provided any solutions.
-Some are speculating that Congress may pass legislation at the end of 2015 to deal with the student loan debt crisis.
-It may resemble something similar to the loan modification options available during the housing crisis.
+The IRS can levy bank accounts, garnish wages and seize property and the Utah Office of Recovery Services (“ORS”) can force your employer to “withhold Income’ of up to 50% of your disposable income and under certain circumstances can seek a larger percentage as provided by Section 303(b) of the Consumer Credit Protection Act as cited in 15 U.S.C.
+Section 1673(b).
+These actions are known as administrative garnishments.
+The power that Congress has granted these entities can be damaging and you can suffer significant loss.
+Start Fresh Utah can help guide you through these complicated and difficult situations.
+The best advice is to take action immediately to get the information you need to protect yourself.
+No matter what, do not give up.
+In almost every case, making informed judgments will result in a better outcome for you.
+Start Fresh Utah is here to help.

 What Creditors Must Prove in Utah to Get a Judgment